Britain’s Got Talent reject Melanie Raccoon on mission to prove Simon Cowell wrong!

 Image copyright dan@danburnforti.com

-“Melanie Raccoon is the most talented raccoon I have ever seen,” agrees animal trainer Trevor Smith, host of the hit TV series Wild Thing, which was created by John Gubba, the producer-director who now wants to make Melanie a star.
+“Melanie Raccoon is the most talented raccoon I have ever seen,” agrees animal trainer Trevor Smith, host of the popular TV series Wild Thing, created by John Gubba, the producer-director tasked with making Melanie a star.

 “This is wonderful news and I never stopped believing that my little baby girl is destined for super stardom,” says Melanie’s ‘mom’, American-born owner Kimberly Unger.